pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/from_terraform.md

 That command converted the static HCL source code to Pulumi code.
 What if you want to import existing resource states from a `.tfstate` file, however, to avoid unnecessarily recreating your infrastructure?

-To do so, [copy the `import.ts` file from this repo](https://github.com/pulumi/tf2pulumi/blob/master/misc/import/import.ts) into your new stack's directory, and add the following near the top of your generated `index.ts` file just before any resource creations:
+If you are using TypeScript, [copy the `import.ts` file from this repo](https://github.com/pulumi/tf2pulumi/blob/master/misc/import/import.ts) into your new stack's directory and add the following near the top of your generated `index.ts` file just before any resource creations:

 ```typescript
 ...